-• We were able to set up and execute SNR analyses for the Communication subsystem for different scenarios using ParaMagic.
-This enabled us to set up the parametric model once and execute it for different causalities, e.g. computing SNR given available power and data download rate, or alternatively compute the required power given acceptable SNR and data download rate.
+• We were able to setup and execute SNR analyses for the communication sub-system for different scenarios using ParaMagic.
+It enabled us to setup the parametric model once and execute it for different causalities, e.g. computing SNR given available power and data download rate, and